kostadinoff/CV/cv-en.md

 `12/2020-present`

-- Clinic "Medicus Alpha
+- Clinic "Medicus Alpha"
-  - Health.
-Inpatient and outpatient care
+  - Healthcare.
   - Physician
   - Diagnostic and therapeutic activity in the field of internal medicine and cardiology.

 `12/2017-03/2020`.

 - University Hospital "Plovdiv"
   - Healthcare.
-Hospital care
   - Resident doctor
   - Diagnostic and therapeutic activity in the field of internal medicine and cardiology.